PBhachu/Peggy/README.md

 ### Current version

-Visit my website at www.pbhachu.co.uk/pegger to get the latest version.
+Visit my website at www.pbhachu.co.uk/peggy to get the latest version.

-Also, you can check the version history in the [Releases](https://github.com/PBhachu/Pegger/releases) section.
+Also, you can check the version history in the [Releases](https://github.com/PBhachu/Peggy/releases) section.

 ## More

-- [Issues](https://github.com/PBhachu/Pegger/issues) - look for open ones, [create](https://github.com/PBhachu/Pegger/issues/new) a new one.
+- [Issues](https://github.com/PBhachu/Peggy/issues) - look for open ones, [create](https://github.com/PBhachu/Peggy/issues/new) a new one.
-- [Wiki](https://github.com/PBhachu/Pegger/wiki) - learn and share Pegger knowledge.
+- [Wiki](https://github.com/PBhachu/Peggy/wiki) - learn and share Peggy knowledge.
-- [Releases](https://github.com/PBhachu/Pegger/releases) - download a specific version.
+- [Releases](https://github.com/PBhachu/Peggy/releases) - download a specific version.

-This repository is used mainly for hosting public [releases](https://github.com/PBhachu/Pegger/releases) and to take care of [issues](https://github.com/aonez/Keka/issues).
+This repository is used mainly for hosting public [releases](https://github.com/PBhachu/Peggy/releases) and to take care of [issues](https://github.com/PBhachu/Peggy/issues).

-Pegger is not open source and this repository does not contain any source code for Pegger.
+Pegger is not open source and this repository does not contain any source code for Peggy.